gol-gol/golbuild/README.md

 ### Cmd

-> Can install with `go get -u github.com/gol-gol/golbuild/cmd`.
+> Prepare a binary for you as `go build -o golbuild cmd/golbuild.go`.

 * Running `golbuild -f .golbuild.json` would create file for current build.